nihalh01/cosi/README.md

 6. **Polygons** - Show the areas that can be reached from the respective facility as a heatmap, depending on the previously entered parameters.
 The catchment areas calculated in this way can overlap.
 This module can be used to make visible where gaps arise with regard to the facility coverage in the area.

 ### Filter
 The active, selected topics can be searched and filtered according to the categories of their data sets by clicking on the "Filter" tab.
 The map automatically zooms in on the filter results.
-Only results in the selected areas are included.
-The filter is available for all technical data sets that have meaningful filterable attributes (such as area, use, carrier, etc.).
+It includes only results in the selected areas.
+The filter is available for all technical data sets with meaningful, filterable attributes (e.g., area, use, and carrier).

 ![Illustration 8th - filters](https://user-images.githubusercontent.com/79461871/127782108-14cf240d-948c-48ec-a94d-cb921da9e510.JPG)